Traditions And Customs

 Handfasting is an ancient Celtic tradition, and one of the earliest forms of a recognised marriage!

-It involves a ritual where the couple physically bind their hands together with ribbon or cords, symbolising the blending of their two families through marriage, and as a declaration of their love and commitment to each other.
+It involves a ritual where the Marriage Celebrant, or family member, physically bind the couples’ hands together with ribbon or cords, symbolising the blending of their two families through marriage, and as a declaration of their love and commitment to each other.

 An ancient Orthodox wedding tradition where the couple are “crowned” with either traditional crowns, or circlets joined with ribbon, establishing the bride & groom as King and Queen of the new home they are creating together.